Shayman200/JenkinsCourse/README.md

 # JenkinsCourse

-this Project allows you to find an average of 5 numbers
+this Project allows you to find an average of 5 numbers!
+Give it a try!